pictuga/morss/README.md

 from this list:

 - Add ability to run morss.py as an update daemon
-- Rewrite the readability fork, for better performances, and make it more "pythonic" (Firefox for Android may have it's own implementation, most probably cleaner than `readability.js`')
 - Add ability to use custom xpath rule instead of readability